AymanMalkawi122/Movies-Library/README.md

 ### implementation of the POST request for
 1. addMovie route **(Database request)**

-You must provide query values in the same order as the schema and with the same atributes names in JSON format movie in the server request body.
+You must provide query values in the same order as the schema and with the same atributes names in JSON format in the server request body.

 ![Alt text](./assets/images/Screenshot%202023-03-23%20144016.png)